Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year ILR Long Residence route.

 We frequently encounter clients who have accumulated long residence in the UK, having lived here under various visa categories.
 The basic requirements sound simple enough:

-1. you must have at least 10 years of continuous lawful residence in the UK
+- you must have at least 10 years of continuous lawful residence in the UK

-2. no reason why granting leave is against the public good
+- no reason why granting leave is against the public good

-4. you must not fall for refusal under the general grounds for refusal
+- you must not fall for refusal under the general grounds for refusal

-5. you must not be in breach of immigration laws
+- you must not be in breach of immigration laws

 What is the absence limit throughout the 10-year relevant qualifying period?

-As a non-British Citizen/ UK national trying to apply for indefinite leave to remain status and obtain a UK visa after your continuous residence period has ended, you will have to ensure that you have not had excess absences (you may be asked to provide supporting documents).
+As a non-British Citizen/ UK national trying to apply for indefinite leave to remain status and obtain a UK visa after your continuous residence period has ended, you will have to check that you have not had excess absences (you may be asked to provide supporting documents).

 Ensure that you have been residing in the UK for the required time period as we find that clients often get caught out by the ‘Continuous residence' rule.
 Individuals should be able to prove their 'continuous residence' without any long absences from the UK.
-Specifically, during their continuous residence, individuals are allowed to:
+Specifically, during your continuous lawful residence period, individuals are allowed to leave the UK for up to 180 days in any 12 months' period, from 11 April 2024.

-Also, if the individual left the UK before 24 November 2016 with no valid leave to remain on their departure from the UK, and failed to apply for entry clearance within 28 days of their previous leave expiring (even if they returned to the UK within 6 months), it broke the continuous residence requirement.
+Additionally, if the individual left the UK before 24 November 2016 with no valid leave to remain on their departure from the UK, and failed to apply for entry clearance within 28 days of their previous leave expiring (even if they returned to the UK within 6 months), it broke the continuous residence requirement.

 Does time spent in the Common Travel Area (CTA) count towards the required period?